 Think of your friendly neighborhood narcissist—status-seeking, grandiose, loud-mouthed, brash, and flamboyant.
 Many researchers have also theorized that a lack of self-awareness is a hallmark trait of narcissists.
-My personal experience with narcissists does not seem to support this.
-It seems to me as though they are not only aware of who they are, but they embrace it.
+My personal experience does not support this: It seems to me as though such people are not only aware of who they are, but they embrace it.

 Luckily, I don't have to rely on personal anecdotes.
-To get to the bottom of this age-old mystery, Erika Carlson and her colleagues at Washington University in St. Louis conducted three very well-done studies to see whether narcissists have insight into their pesonality and their reputation.
+To get to the bottom of this question, Erika Carlson and her colleagues at Washington University in St. Louis conducted three very well-constructed studies to determine whether narcissists have insight into their personality and reputation.
 The results will soon be published in the prestigious Journal of Personality and Social Psychology.

-There was also a strong positive correlation between narcissism and having a reputation for narcissism: narcissists were definitely perceived as narcissists!
-While other people didn't think the narcissists were nearly as hot as the narcissists thought they were, the narcissists were well aware of their reputation!
-When asked how others perceive them on the positive traits, their results were closer to how they were actually perceived than their own self-perceptions of the very same traits.
+There was also a strong positive correlation between narcissism and having a reputation for narcissism: These individuals were definitely perceived as narcissists, even though other people didn't think the narcissists were nearly as great as the narcissists thought they were.
+And the narcissists were well aware of their reputation: When asked how others perceived them on the positive traits, their results were closer to how they were actually perceived than their own self-perceptions of the very same traits.

-Perhaps narcissists assume that others are just failing to realize how bitchin' they really are.
-They may think that people are just "too dim to recognize their brilliance".
-Another possibility is that narcissists may think critics are just "jealous of them".
-Narcissists may take negative feedback and think to themselves: those haters are just jealous!
+Perhaps narcissists assume that others are just failing to realize how awesome they really are.
+They may think that people are just "too dim to recognize their brilliance."
+Another possibility is that narcissists may think critics are "jealous of them."
+They may take in negative feedback but then think to themselves: those haters are just jealous!

 This may explain why narcissists behave in arrogant ways.
 Instead of compensating for some deep-seated insecurity, bragging may be their way of demanding the recognition they truly believe they deserve.
 Narcissists score at the top of the scale on measures of entitlement.
 As the researchers note, this idea is consistent with self-verification theory:

-The results of this study as well as prior studies suggest that narcissists do care more about being perceived as superior on agentic traits (industriousness, assertiveness, dominance) compared to communal traits (e.g., agreeableness and honesty).
-Narcissists don't seem to care whether they are perceived as good people; they'd rather be admired than liked So perhaps the narcissists in their study construed supposedly negative aspects of narcissism (e.g., arrogance) as desirable.
+The results of this study as well as prior studies suggest that narcissists do care more about being perceived as superior on agentic traits (industriousness, assertiveness, dominance) than on communal traits (agreeableness and honesty).
+Narcissists don't seem to care whether they are perceived as good people; they'd rather be admired than liked.
+So perhaps the narcissists in this study construed supposedly negative aspects of narcissism (e.g., arrogance) as desirable.

 Of course, it's also possible that narcissists are fully aware of the meaning of narcissism and the negative impact they have on others, but just don't care as long as it doesn't get in the way of their goals.

-The researchers also found that new acquaintances viewed narcissists more positively than well acquainted others.
-Those who just met the narcissists did tend to have a favorable impression of the narcissists, whereas those who knew the narcissists much longer tended to have a much more negative impression of the narcissists.
+The researchers also found that new acquaintances viewed narcissists more positively than well-acquainted others.
+Those who just met the narcissists did tend to have a favorable impression of those individuals, whereas those who knew them much longer tended to have a much more negative impression.

-Again, the narcissists in their sample were fully aware of this!
+Again, the narcissists in their sample were fully aware of this.
 The results suggest that narcissists understand that they make positive first impressions that deteriorate over time.
-These results are consistent with prior research that has shown that narcissists have trouble forming long-term relationships.
-Narcissists tend to think they are 'too good' for most people and are always seeking 'better' relationship alternatives.
+These results are consistent with prior research showing that narcissists have trouble forming long-term relationships.
+They tend to think they are "too good" for most people and are always seeking "better" relationship alternatives.

-It's well known that narcissists rarely change, mostly because they don't want to change.
+It's well known that narcissists rarely change, mostly because they don't want to.
 They love their lifestyle.
 Researchers trying to reform narcissists have noted that a major impediment is their lack of self-awareness.
 They have speculated that if narcissists received true feedback, they would change.
-The Carlson and colleagues' study suggests this is not the case.
-Narcissists are fully aware they are narcissistic and have a narcisstic reputation.
+The Carlson and colleagues' study suggests this is not the case: Narcissists are fully aware that they are narcissistic and that they have a narcissistic reputation.

-Instead, the researchers suggest that a better intervention would be to "emphasize the interpersonal and intrapsychic costs of being seen as narcissistic by others" Narcissists are unlikely to change unless they think changing will benefit the things they desire, such as status and power.
+Instead, the researchers suggest that a better intervention would be to "emphasize the interpersonal and intrapsychic costs of being seen as narcissistic by others" Narcissists are unlikely to change unless they think changing will benefit their achieving what they desire, such as status and power.

 Are You a Narcissist?

-Many of you are probably reading this and wondering whether you are a narcissist.
+You may be reading this and wondering whether you are a narcissist yourself.
 An implication of the results I just reviewed is that if you are a narcissist, you probably already know it!

-In reality, all of us are at least a little bit narcissistic.
+In reality, all of us are at least a little narcissistic.
 In the studies just reviewed, the researchers administered a narcissistic questionnaire to college students.
-Even though the students scored all across the spectrum, it's not as if there was anyone who was completely non-narcissistic.
+Even though the students scored across the spectrum, it's not as if there was anyone who was completely non-narcissistic.
 All of us, throughout our day, ebb and flow in and out of the mindset.
 Still, if you worry that you may be consistently extremely narcissistic, there are plenty of rubbish tests all over the Internet claiming to be good measures of narcissism.
 Forget them.
 This is just about the best test I've found so far:

 © 2011 by Scott Barry Kaufman